djl997/laravel-maintenance-scheduler/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/djl997/laravel-release-scheduler.svg?style=flat-square)](https://packagist.org/packages/djl997/laravel-release-scheduler)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-Laravel Release Scheduler is a package to manage your application version, release schedule, changelog and maintenance mode.
+Laravel Release Scheduler is a package to manage your application versions, release schedule, changelog and maintenance mode.
 The goal is to inform end-users of the maintenance schedule and release notes.
-This package is NOT created to manage automated releases and/or release scripts.
+This package does not manage automated releases and/or release scripts and/or automatically generated changelogs.

 ## Features
 - Generate scheduled human readable maintenance messages.
-- Generate minor or patch version numbers. with one PHP Artisan Command.
+- Generate minor or patch version numbers, with one PHP Artisan Command.
 - Generate changelog (Semantic Versioning)
 - Automatically hook into `php artisan down` and `php artisan up`
+- If no releases are scheduled, it will create an unscheduled release automatically.

+### Roadmap
+Here is a rough roadmap of things to come (not in any specific order):

+- [ ] Generate changelog.md file
+- [ ] Configure version structure
+- [ ] Configure first version
+- [ ] Translations (EN, NL)

 ## Requirements
 Laravel Release Scheduler requires PHP 8+ and Laravel 8+.